jokergoo/circlize_book/book/14-chord-diagram-simple.md

 ## c 3 6 9
 ```

-And the code in below is an example of a adjacency list.
+And the code in below is an example of an adjacency list.

 ```r